 A written request for a Stormwater Management Certificate of Compliance from the Engineering Division.

-As-built plans detailing all aspects of the construction project including the stormwater management systems, structures and devices, as installed.
+As-built plans detailing all aspects of the construction project including the stormwater management systems, structures, and devices, as installed.
 As-built plans shall be stamped by a Registered Professional Engineer.

 A letter from the Engineer of Record indicating that the constructed facility(s) have been constructed in accordance with, and meet the requirements of, the Stormwater Management Permit, including compliance with performance standards for Best Management Practices (BMPs) as noted in manufacturer’s literature and/or EPA’s performance curves in the NPDES Small MS4 Permit.